remybeugnon/Beugnon-et-al-2021_Tree-diversity-effects-on-litter-decomposition/README.md

-# Beugnon et al 2021_Tree diversity effects on litter decomposition
+# Paper: Tree diversity effects on litter decomposition are mediated by litterfall and microbial processes
+DOI:

+## Description:
+This folder contains all scripts used to built the models and figures of this paper.